 Dive Into History Through Research and Internships

-St. Kate's history major broadly educates you in the history of Europe, the United States, and Asia through five required courses, after which you are free to design your program by choosing at least four upper-level courses in subject areas that interest you.
+St. Kate's history program broadly educates you in the history of Europe, the United States, and Asia through five required courses, after which you are free to design your program by choosing at least four upper-level courses in subject areas that interest you.

 In your senior year, you will discuss historiographical methodology with peers, complete a substantial historical research project using primary and secondary sources, and present your research to the University community.

 With a degree in history from St. Kate's, you'll be aptly prepared for many careers.
-As a historian, you can work in:
+As a historian, you can work in

 - archives, libraries, museums, interpretive centers